cockroachdb/docs/v2.1/serial.md

 #### Additional examples

-If two transactions occur concurrently, CockroachDB cannot guarantee monotonically increasing (i.e., first commit is smaller than second commit).
+If two transactions occur concurrently, CockroachDB cannot guarantee monotonically increasing IDs (i.e., first commit is smaller than second commit).
 Here are three more scenarios that demonstrate this:

 Scenario 1:

 - At time 1, transaction `T1` `BEGIN`s.
 - At time 2, transaction `T2` `BEGIN`s on the same node (from a different client).
 - At time 3, transaction `T1` creates a `SERIAL` value, `x`.
-- At time 3 + 2 microseconds, txn T2 creates a SERIAL value, `y`.
+- At time 3 + 2 microseconds, transaction `T2` creates a `SERIAL` value, `y`.
 - At time 4, transaction `T1` `COMMIT`s.
 - At time 5, transaction `T2` `COMMIT`s.